 - For Virginia CLE, John Farmer taught in April 2021 a two-hour seminar on the intersection of trademarks and social media.
 The program is available for video replay here.

 - He is the co-author and co-presenter of the flagship program by Virginia CLE on the basics of licensing law: “Intellectual Property and Information Technology Licensing for Transactional Attorneys.”
 The latest iteration of this program was presented live on June 15, 2016.

 - He is the co-author and co-presenter of the flagship program by Virginia CLE on the practical application of IP Law: “Analyzing Commonplace IP Scenarios.”
-The next renewal of this program will be presented on April 28, 2017.
+The latest renewal of this program was presented on April 28, 2017.

 John devotes his practice entirely to intellectual property and technology issues.
 He works exclusively with corporate clients to identify, form, protect, and license intellectual property.

 - Representation of companies of all sizes (publicly traded to funded start-ups) in nationally watching and policing of their mark rights.

 - Representation of corporate clients, including advertising agencies, in trademark strategizing, trademark infringement monitoring, trademark policing, clearing potential trademarks, prosecuting federal trademark registration applications, maintaining registrations, and coordinating foreign trademark registration applications and maintenance.

 - Representation of large, publicly traded companies in the drafting and negotiation of over 100 software licenses, software development, application service provider, technology services, employee confidentiality/intellectual property, and other e-commerce agreements.